Saturday, April 20, 2024

 Linux Dash – Linux Server Performance Monitoring

-Linux Dash is a free and open source server monitoring program that provides crucial data about your system, including running processes, CPU and Memory usage, file systems, as well as bandwidth usage–all in real time through an attractive web dashboard.
+Linux Dash is a free and open-source server monitoring program that displays important data about your server system, such as running processes, CPU and memory usage, file systems, and bandwidth usage, in real time through a nice-looking web dashboard.

 34. Nagios – Linux Server Monitoring Tool